tyronedamasceno/todo-list-api/README.md

 # todo-list-api
-Beginner project using Flask + React.js
+Rest API to handle a todo-list.
+Built using python + flask!

 A todo-list based on tasks.